 Camino de Santiago

-In the Fall of 2021, I plan to walk the Camino de Santiago.
+In the Fall of 2022, I walked the Camino de Santiago.

 Click each photo to enlarge the images.